 Do I Have to Take on Extra Expenses to Mitigate Damages?

 Possibly, mitigating long-term damages might come with some extra short-term costs.
 Don’t shy away from proper medical care because you don’t want to be billed for it.

 As discussed above, you may need to take on additional expenses to mitigate your damages if they are affordable.
 You might need to purchase slings, braces, or casts to help you recover from your injury.
 Likewise, you might need to purchase medications to help improve your condition.

 The steps you take after you suffer an injury can significantly affect your claim.
 Make sure you take reasonable precautions to avoid further injuries and losses after your accident.

 Comparative Fault Versus Mitigation

-Florida follows pure comparative fault rules for cases involving shared fault.
+Florida follows modified comparative fault rules for cases involving shared fault.
 These rules will reduce a victim’s compensation to account for their share of fault for an accident.
 The reduction is based on the percentage of the victim’s fault.
 If an accident victim is 20% at fault, they can only take home 80% of their damages.
 Further, under state law, accident victims are barred from recovering damages if they are 51% or more at fault.